juanKersul/Pokedex/Readme.md

 2. Navigate to the project directory: `cd Pokedex`
 3. Install the dependencies: `npm install`

-## Development
+## Usage

-To run the development version of the project, use the following command: `npm run dev`
+To use the Pokedex project, follow these steps:

+1. Start the project: `npm run dev` or `ionic serve`